bloominstituteoftechnology/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+    PropTypes are used to make sure that your app components are receiving the proper data types, and will throw an error if the component receives a data type different from what it was explicitly told to accept.
+This is a great way to check for bugs, test your application, and simply avoid potential issues in general.

 - [ ] Describe a life-cycle event in React?

+    A life cycle event is a function that runs each time your application renders.
+There are three main events in the life of a component: componentDidMount, componentDidUpdate and componentWillUnmount.
+Each of these functions check certain criteria during the render phase and make give you greater control over the functionality of your app, when/what/how data is delivered, etc.

 - [ ] Explain the details of a Higher Order Component?

+    HOCs make it possible to re-use component logic wherever you need it in your application.
+An HOC is simply a function that receives a component as an argument, adds functionality to that component and then returns it

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    1. Imported css file and use of the ‘className’ property - this makes it possible to divide your css files modularly by giving each component it's own file for styles that can easily be found/referenced
+    2. Making use of the ‘styled-components’ library - This not only allows you to write css in your js file, but also gives you the power to use styled components that you can import/export across your application.
+    3. Inline Styles - Overwrite all other styles

 ## Project Setup